NVIDIA Open GPU kernel modules: openSUSE/SLE packages available

 With that - after installing nvidia-compute-utils-G06

-(contains libcuda) - you can experiment with CUDA.
+, which contains libcuda) - you can experiment with CUDA.
 Install CUDA stack from NVIDIA’s webserver.

 Installing CUDA on Leap 15.6/Tumbleweed/SLE15-SPx